 Softcover.
 Earthrise Press, 2009.
 71 pages.
-ISBN: 9780967042145. $16.00.Free shipping in the USA, UK, and Australia, processed within 24 hours.
+ISBN: 9780967042145. $16.00.Free shipping in the USA, UK, and Australia.
 Delivery usually in about 5 - 10 days depending on the local mail service.
-Printed also in Milton Keynes, UK, and Scoresby, Australia.
+Printed in the USA, Milton Keynes, UK, and Scoresby, Australia.
 In Europe and the UK, the VAT is added at checkout.
 The exchange rate is handled by your credit card company.
 DRM-free eBook. ePub, Mobi. $11.99.
 Or use Amazon for either ebook or hardcover.

 Fifteen years in the making, overturning the nihilism of Nietzsche, moving beyond Postmodernism, Peter Marsh, an academic philosopher struggling with analytical philosophy, weighs modern life in a conversation with his friend, David Emerson, a businessman.
 Brought together after long separation by the brutal murder of Mary, Peter’s wife, a time of devastating loss and crisis, their friendship inspires a dark night of the soul, during which Peter’s meditations range over several hundred years of philosophy, politics, religion, social change, the dilemmas of existence, evoking a vision of the complexities of the 21st Century, the United Nations, and global governance.